 Future exhibitions in 2021 include a large scale commission at the Oude Kerk in Amsterdam and solo shows at the Kunstverein, Graz (AT) and Mercer Union, Toronto (CA).

-You are welcome to visit us from 12 September till 7 November, from Thursday to Saturday 2-6pm.
+You are welcome to visit us from 12 September till 28 November (extended with 3 weeks), from Thursday to Saturday 2-6pm.
 For further information and visuals, please contact the gallery: email@example.com or +31(0)104126459.